dunfermlinewest/dunfermlinewest.github.io/_posts/2021-02-19-Christian-reflections-on-coronavirus.md

 Wright begins with the caveat that:
 > "the aim of [his] book ... is not to offer solutions to the questions raised by the pandemic ...
 [His] main argument is precisely that we need to resist the knee-jerk reactions that come so readily to mind"(xi)

-Wright reflects on a modern tendency to reach for easy answers. (p5) He does not exclude Christians in his critique observing the perpetuation of Christian conspiracy theories, where "some people think they know exactly what's gone wrong and what God is trying to say through it all."(p5) Wright says, "whenever anyone tells you that coronavirus means that God is calling people to repent, tell them to read Job.
+Wright reflects on a modern tendency to reach for easy answers. (p5) He does not exclude Christians in his critique, observing the perpetuation of Christian conspiracy theories, where "some people think they know exactly what's gone wrong and what God is trying to say through it all."(p5) Wright says, "whenever anyone tells you that coronavirus means that God is calling people to repent, tell them to read Job.
 The whole point is that that is not the point."(p12) Considering the Old Testament, the more appropriate response, when we are caught up in awful circumstances with no apparent reason why, is to leave it with God through prayerful lament.(p14) Rather than looking back to debate what might or might not have happened, we should look forward to what God is doing.

 >"That translates directly into what...
 Jesus, is going to do about it.
 For he is the light of the world." (p17)